Woukie/MapImageObjects/README.md

 ## FAQ

-#### My image isn't updating in the editor!
+#### My image shows an old image / isn't updating in the editor!

-Images are now cached so you have to reopen the game.
+For performance, Images are now cached so if you type in a URL, it will store so it doesnt have to get it from the URL again.
+You have to re-open the game if you want to reset the cache.

 #### Weird shadows/collision